-Given the nature of the circumstances under which they were created, I intend to deliver the stones back to the sea, to 'unpause' them, when the worst of the virus has passed (aiming for spring 2022).
-Until then they are currently displayed in a purpose built shrine inside the cottage at Ever Garden for the first open season for 2021.
+Given the nature of the circumstances under which they were created, I intended to deliver the stones back to the sea, to 'unpause' them, when the worst of the virus has passed (aiming for spring 2022).
+Until then they were displayed in a purpose built shrine inside the cottage at Ever Garden for the first open season for 2021.

-The stones will also be featured in the forthcoming 'First Ever Catalogue', a signed copy will also be included with the stone.
+The stones will be featured in the forthcoming 'First Ever Catalogue'.